communications-mining

 • Populates the user_properties object with metadata extracted from email headers.

 If a field is not present in the email, it won't be set in the comment at all (rather than being set to a null or empty value).
-For example, the comment in the example below does not contain a BCC: field.
+For example, the comment in the following example does not contain a BCC: field.

 If you enrich emails with other data prior to uploading to Communications Mining, you can provide this additional data in the user properties of the comment.